 Walts DIY is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 A wood lathe is a vital power tool for any carpenter, whether a beginner or professional.
 Wood lathes date back to the industrial revolution era and have come a long way in advanced technology in the 21st century with quality, features, capacity, and performance.
-Without a wood lathe, woodturning projects are challenging to accomplish, are very time-consuming, and labor-intensive.
+Without a wood lathe, woodturning projects are challenging to accomplish, are very time-consuming, and are labor-intensive.
 You can produce beautiful woodworking creations on a woodturning lathe.

 Lathes come in three sizes; full-size lathe, mini wood lathe, or midi lathe size, depending on how small or large your projects are.
 One of the most important features is it must have an excellent solid bed, which is the main horizontal beam across the lathe base.

-This bed is usually made of cast iron and needs to be heavy to stop the lathe from vibrating when the wood is spinning on the motor.
+This bed is usually cast iron and needs to be heavy to stop the lathe from vibrating when the wood is spinning on the motor.
 However, there are several other features and technical specifications to look out for, so buying a wood lathe can be complex and confusing.
 With this in mind, we have compiled a comprehensive review of 5 good, solid wood lathes to help you to decide which one is right for your next wood project!

 Here’s a rundown of what we’ll provide in this wood lathe review article: